oppahansi/better_imports/README.md

   # Flag to use to log everything happening to console
   trace: false

+  # Flag to use to run a dry run without changing files
+  dry_run: false

+ # Flag to use the dart formatter after sorting imports
+  dart_fmt: true

   # Folder names used for collecting dart files
   folders:
     - lib